 Step 7: Do Not Install Unapproved Software

 Only the programs found in Start > USM Apps > Install have been approved for installation on University computers.
 If you feel you need to install a piece of software not found there, you must get the approval of DoIT staff first.

 Do not install free software found on the Internet.
 These programs often present a great security risk.
 To avoid this, be very wary, when surfing the Internet, of pages that offer anything for free by just “clicking here”.
 If unexpected pop up messages are displayed while surfing the Internet, use the “X” in the upper right corner of the message to close it.

 Be suspicious of emails with attachments that you were not expecting to receive, even if they appear to be from someone you know.
 If it appears to be from someone you know, before you open it, contact them and confirm that they intended to send you the attachment.
-For a corollary caution see #6.
+For a corollary caution see Step 6.

 Most of us have a weekly staff meeting.
 At these times your computer is usually sitting idle in your office.
 That is a perfect time to schedule an antivirus scan of your computer to run.
 These can run while your computer is locked.
 If any viruses are detected, please report them to the HelpDesk.

 We feel it is best to only use Internet Explorer for those websites that require it (i.e., PeopleSoft) and use a different browser for all other web activity.
 The Internet Explorer web browser that comes with Microsoft Windows seems to have a new security flaw almost every month.
 While we apply patches for these flaws as quickly as possible, DoIT recommends the use of Mozilla’s Firefox, available via Start > USM Apps > Install > Firefox Web Browser.
-You need to get approval before installing any other browser.